-Payments may be made in person at the Parking Services office or the Information Booth during business hours with cash, credit or debit card, or check or money order payable to Binghamton University.
-Visa, MasterCard, Discover and American Express are all accepted.
+Payments may be made in person at the Parking Services office (cash, credit card, check or money order payable to Binghamton University are accepted) or at the Information Booth (credit card accepted) during business hours.

 Citations may also be paid after hours with cash or check utilizing the payment drop box outside the Parking Services office.

-For students, all unpaid citations are entered into a delinquency list eight days after citation was issued.
-Diplomas, transcripts and permission to register for courses may be withheld until these fines are paid.
+For students, all unpaid citations are entered into a delinquency list eight days after a citation was issued.
+Diplomas and permission to register for courses may be withheld until these fines are paid.
 In addition, parking privileges can be revoked and vehicles can be immobilized until the citations are paid in full.

 If employees have unpaid fines, the University may withhold the fines from their paychecks, revoke parking privileges and/or immobilize their vehicle.

 All other violators may have parking privileges revoked and are subject to towing or vehicle immobilization.